 Step 5: Treat Your Wooden Slats with Diluted Bleach

 Let your old fence dry for a couple of hours before starting the treatment process.
-This is especially important when your fence has mildews and mold on the slats.
+This is especially important when your fence has mildew and mold on the slats.
 The treatment process will get you a long-lasting fence.

 Ensure you use water to dilute the bleach to increase its efficiency.
 Use your garden sprayer to efficiently spray the diluted bleach on the entire fence.
 Ensure you wear your rubber gloves during this step to increase safety.
 Let the bleach settle down for about ten minutes before washing it down with your power washer.